Keyboards

 Where Reviewers Disagree

-The south-facing LEDs are technically correct for Cherry-profile keycaps, but the non-shine-through legends mean the RGB investment is largely wasted on the stock setup.
+South-facing LEDs are technically correct for Cherry-profile keycaps, but the stock non-shine-through keycaps negate most of the visual payoff, leaving RGB fans underwhelmed.

 What Reviewers Say